-Only a few regions can offer such a beautiful and rich panorama as Chianti: green hills sketched by miles and miles of vineyards and olive groves, ancient walled villages, panoramic curvy roads.
-Chianti Classico spreads from Florence to Siena and includes the municipalities of Greve, Panzano, Radda, Gaiole and Castellina.
+Only a few regions can offer such a beautiful and rich panorama as Chianti Classico: green hills sketched by miles and miles of vineyards and olive groves, ancient walled villages, panoramic curvy roads and historic castles and fortresses.
+Chianti Classico spreads from Florence to Siena and includes the municipalities of Greve, Panzano, Radda, Gaiole, Castellina and Castelnuovo Berardenga.

 Greve in Chianti

-Greve presents many different places where you can taste Chianti wine and enjoy local food.
-The porticos host many workshops, wine bars and restaurants.
+Greve features many different enotecas and vineyards where you can taste Chianti wine without a car and enjoy local food.
+The porticos are home to many workshops, wine bars, and restaurants.
 One that requires mentions is the Antica Macelleria Falorni, a historical butcher shop that sells only typical products produced in Chianti.
-Just a few steps away stands the Wine Museum which we recommend visiting.

 Panzano in Chianti

-Panzano is the most populous town in Chianti and sits just a few kilometers south of Greve.
-Since the 12th century, Panzano played an important defensive role for Florence and its county.
+Often referred to as just "Panzano", this is the most populous town in Chianti and sits just a few kilometers south of Greve.
+Since the 12th century, Panzano played an important defensive role for Florence and the area it controlled.
 The Castle of Panzano was a fundamental bulwark for defending the Florentine Republic during the battles between Florence and Siena.
-The castle's structure can be still recognized within the older section of town including the Church of S. Maria which dates back from 1200 even if it was completely rebuilt in the 1800s in Neoclassical style.
+The castle's structure can be still recognized within the older section of town including the Church of S. Maria which dates back to the 1200's, successively rebuilt in the 1800s in Neoclassical style.

-It is really nice to wander through the old town, soaking the atmosphere of times gone by and sitting in the main square drinking a glass of Chianti wine.
-There are several wine bars and restaurants in Panzano that offer wine tasting while a popular place to visit is the Antica Macelleria Cecchini, a butcher shop famous for its Florentine steak where the owner recites passages from Dante's Divine Comedy while serving customers.
+It is really nice to wander through the old town, soaking in the atmosphere of times gone by and sitting in the main square drinking a glass of Chianti wine.
+There are several wine bars and restaurants in Panzano that offer wine tasting.
+A popular place to visit is the Antica Macelleria Cecchini, a butcher shop famous for its Florentine steak and where the owner is known to recite passages from Dante's Divine Comedy while serving customers.

-Not far stands the Pieve di San Leolino, an ancient rural church dating back to 982.
-In spite of the Renaissance exterior characterised by the elegant "pietra serena" stone and portico, the church remains an exquisite example of a Romanesque basilica with three naves.
+Not far from the historic center stands the Pieve di San Leolino, an ancient rural church dating back to the year 982.
+In spite of the Renaissance exterior, characterized by the elegant "pietra serena" stone and portico, the church remains an exquisite example of a Romanesque basilica with three naves.
 Inside are displayed some precious works of art by local masters.